For stock video creators

 Generate

-Vision AI runs on each frame, infers camera movement, and merges everything into one ordered keyword list.
+Vision AI runs on each frame and merges everything into one ordered keyword list; the camera move is measured from the clip itself.

 4